vivanishin/manifest/README.md

 This is a manifest for dotfiles and other scripts for quickly making a new system like home and managing updates.
-Note that paths are hardcoded assuming the username is `vlad`.

 ```
 cd